tshirtman/CV/README.md

 ### 2013 Gihux.com

 - Infrastructure research and administration for Majerti
-    - Proftpd, ldap, ajaxplorer solution deployment
+    - `Proftpd`, `ldap`, `ajaxplorer` solution deployment
-    - Integration of services with saltstack
+    - Integration of services with `saltstack`

-- UI design and development for Android/iOS applications with Kivy
+- UI design and development for `Android`/`iOS` applications with `Kivy`

 ### 2013 Majerti

-- Pyramid web development for an in-flight content management system for commercial aircrafts.
+- `Pyramid` web development for an in-flight content management system for commercial aircrafts.
-    - Jinja templating
+    - `Jinja` templating
     - System conception and development
-    - Jquery frontend development
+    - `Jquery` frontend development

-- Mobile application development using Kivy, for alert management.
+- Mobile application development using `Kivy`, for alert management.
     - Interface conception and development
-    - Android service and UI implementation
+    - `Android` service and UI implementation
     - Connection and communication with alert server
-    - Android build and deployment.
+    - `Android` build and deployment.

 ### 2011-2012 Tabtou

-- BPMN 2.0 solution development using Kivy/Python-for-android
+- `BPMN` 2.0 solution development using `Kivy`/`Python-for-android`
-    - Implementation of BPMN 2.0 specification
+    - Implementation of `BPMN` 2.0 specification
-    - User Interface/interaction design and implementation using Kivy
+    - User Interface/interaction design and implementation using `Kivy`
     - UnitTest system
-- Kivy core-dev
+- `Kivy` core-dev
     - Bezier curves/dashed lines implementation
     - Documentation work/lots of various fixes
     - Extension of recording module for better testing possibilities
-- Python-for-android (kivy)
+- `Python-for-android` (`Kivy`)
     - Add intent-filters support to packages
-    - Devolopment of PyJNIus as a better way to use Android API
+    - Devolopment of `PyJNIus` as a better way to use `Android` API

 ### 2009-2012 AlterWay Solutions

-- Redmine Plugins development and customization to build custom client solutions (Ruby/Rails)
+- `Redmine` Plugins development and customization to build custom client solutions (`Ruby`/`Rails`)
-    - Human Ressources Management interface for Olympus, based on Redmine
+    - Human Ressources Management interface for Olympus, based on `Redmine`
-    - Redmine Project Management plugin for Alterway.
+    - `Redmine` Project Management plugin for Alterway.
-    - Prepaid Ticket service for French Ministery contractors, based on Redmine
+    - Prepaid Ticket service for French Ministery contractors, based on `Redmine`
-- R&D work on Kivy, with contributions, prototype solutions development
+- R&D work on `Kivy`, with contributions, prototype solutions development
     - GridLayout port from PyMT
     - Various intern showcases for kivy technology
-- Website Devolpment using Python/Pyramid
+- Website Devolpment using `Python`/`Pyramid`
     - Showroom: application deployment from a web interface
 - AdminProxy, bastion software, for centralized access management to resources
     - Work on Web interface, lot of fixes